zuo/unittest_expander/docs/index.rst

 *unittest_expander* -- test parametrization library
 ===================================================

-This is the documentation for *unittest_expander* -- a library which provides flexible and easy-to-use tools **to parametrize Python unit tests**, especially (but not limited to) those based on :class:`unittest.TestCase`.
+Welcome to the documentation for *unittest_expander* -- a library that provides flexible and easy-to-use tools **to parametrize Python unit tests**, especially (but not limited to) those based on :class:`unittest.TestCase`.